 Lunar application regolith study

 The main goal of the PhD project is to understand and link inner properties of various regolith types with use cases for lunar applications in construction.
-At TUBS, methods for direct processing the regolith by melting and sintering processes are being investigated and prototypes have been developed.
-The detailed study of regoltih mixtures under lunar conditions is of paramount importance to assess that the developed processes will be actually functioning while deployed.
-In-situ and in-operando measurements under conditions mimicking lunar environment can be implemented in powerful neutron and synchrotron facilities only.
+At TU Berlin, methods for directly processing the regolith by melting and sintering processes are being investigated and prototypes have been developed.
+The detailed study of regolith mixtures under lunar conditions is of paramount importance to assess that the developed surface processes will function once deployed.
+In-situ and operando measurements under conditions mimicking lunar environment can only be implemented in powerful neutron and synchrotron facilities.

-During the project, we aim at emulating the 3D printing process developed by TUBS to identify the phases present at various steps in the process (using mainly diffraction techniques) and to correlate with mechanical properties.
+During the project we aim at emulating the print process at elevated temperatures to track phase and grain behaviour (using mainly diffraction techniques) and correlate with mechanical properties.
 To place neutron and synchrotron techniques as international space definition and verification tools is a target pursued by OHB.